astronomer/docs/astro/cli/sql-cli.md

 1. Create connections for your data source and data destination.
 See [Configure environments and connections](#configure-environments-and-connections).
 2. Copy the `conn_id` for both connections.
-3. In the workflow where you want to use the data, create a new `yaml` file that tells the CLI about your data source and your data destination.
-You can use the following example file to load data from Amazon S3 to Amazon Redshift.
+3. In the workflow where you want to use the data, create a new `yaml` file that tells the CLI to load the contents of a specific database.
+For example, the following file gives the CLI instructions to load data from Amazon S3 and store the results of your SQL query in Amazon Redshift.

     ```yaml
     load_file: